CBICA/CaPTk/src/applications/FeatureExtraction/README.md

 ### Linux

 The Linux package is an [AppImage](https://appimage.org/) and the FeatureExtraction executable can be access using the following [cwl](https://www.commonwl.org/)-enabled command (assuming you have the CaPTk AppImage in your PATH): ```captk featureextraction $your_command_goes_here```

+## The Parameter File

+Controls which features to calculate its respective parameters.

+Sample: ```$CaPTk_Install_Directory/data/features/1_params_default.csv```

+### Making your own parameter file

+1. Copy the sample parameter file
+2. Remove the rows of features that you don't need (Except intensity in row 2, which is always calculated)
+3. Column C, Type, denotes what type of value it expects for the parameter
+4. Column D, Range, lists of possible values for the parameter
+5. Change the value in Column E with the value you want